exercism/python/exercises/practice/raindrops/.approaches/introduction.md

 This separates the code that calculates the results string from the factors themselves.
 If a factor needs to be added, only the dictionary needs to be touched.
-This code need only iterate over the keys of the dictionary to do its calculation, making this `O(1)` in time complexity.
+This code need only iterate over the items of the dictionary to do its calculation, making this `O(1)` in time complexity.
 This does take `O(m)` space, where `m` is equal to the number of factor entries.
 Since the number of factors is fixed here, this is unlikely to create issues unless a great many more are added to the 'sounds' `dict`.